Skip to main content

 User management

-The following article describes in details users, groups, roles, and permissions management in Dataedo Portal.
+The following article describes in detail users, groups, roles, and permissions management in Dataedo Portal.

 Users